Individual Privacy Accounting with Gaussian Differential Privacy: Approximative -Filter via Blackwell's Theorem

 for all $\alpha \geq 1$, where $D_\alpha$ denotes the R\'enyi divergence of order $\alpha$.
-Since the pairs $(P_i,Q_i)$, $1 \leq i \leq n$, are the worst-case pairs also for RDP (as described above), by \eqref{eq:rdp_gdp} and the RDP filter results of~\citet{feldman2021individual}, we have that for all $\alpha \geq 1$,
+Since the pairs $(P_i,Q_i)$, $1 \leq i \leq n$, are the worst-case pairs also for RDP (as described above, due to the data-processing inequality), by \eqref{eq:rdp_gdp} and the RDP filter results of~\citet{feldman2021individual}, we have that for all $\alpha \geq 1$,

 By converting the RDPs of Gaussians in~\eqref{eq:rdp_gdp2} to $(\veps,\delta)$-bounds, this procedure provides $(\veps,\delta)$-upper bounds and can be straightforwardly modified into an individual PLD filter as in case of GDP.
 One difficulty, however, is how to compute the parameter $\mu$ in~\eqref{eq:gdp_mu_cond}, given the individual pairs $(P_i,Q_i)$, $1 \leq i \leq n$.
 When the number of iterations is large, by the central limit theorem the PLD of the composition starts to resemble that of a Gaussian mechanism~\citep{sommer2019privacy}, and it is then easy to numerically approximate $\mu$ (see Fig.~\ref{fig:mnist_fig_pld_gdp_pld} for an example).
 It is well known that the $(\veps,\delta)$-bounds obtained via RDPs are always non-tight, since the conversion of RDP to $(\veps,\delta)$ is lossy~\citep{zhu2021optimal}.
 Moreover, often the computation of the RDP values themselves is lossy.
 In the procedure described here, the only loss comes from converting \eqref{eq:rdp_gdp2} to $(\veps,\delta)$-bounds.
 In Appendix~\ref{sec:numerical_accounting} we show how to numerically efficiently compute the individual PLDs using FFT.